 In addition to PhD application advice, we offer PhD tutors for students preparing for Interviews across the range of subjects at graduate and postgraduate level.
 As well as helping with interviews, we will also suggest suitable courses and research proposals as well and further reading.
 We further offer private tuition for your thesis and proposal as well as career options.
 Many of our fully-qualified tutors have direct experience of the application and interview procedure at particular institutions sector and hold advanced postgraduate degrees (PhDs).

-If you’d like arrange private lessons or have any questions about our graduate, postgraduate & PhD application services, then please call us on Tel: +44 (0) 207 665 6606 or you can send us an email via our contact form.
+If you’d like arrange PhD Applications tutors, or tutors for your research proposal, or have any questions about our graduate, postgraduate & PhD application services, then please call us on Tel: +44 (0) 207 665 6606 or you can send us an email via our contact form.

 What is a PhD?